finnsson/pagerjs/README.md

   JS to run when navigating to the page failed.
 - layout="block|modal"
   block by default.
 If modal then the page will be modal on top of the parent.
-- withOnShow=Function/Observable
-  Function to run to get a viewModel once the page is displayed.